 What Is the SaaS Customer Journey?

 A SaaS customer journey is a path showing the stages customers go through from when they discover a brand to when they become paid users and brand advocates.
-SaaS companies rely on customer journey maps to provide a visual representation of:
+SaaS companies rely on customer journey maps to get a visual representation of:

 - Each stage of the entire customer journey;

-- The various customer touchpoints at each stage; and
+- The various customer touchpoints at each stage;

 - Any friction that prevents adoption and, ultimately, customer retention.